Backup and Restore of Contrail Service Orchestration (CSO) Databases

 The backup and restore operations work with high-availability (HA).
 This document describes the configuration, scheduling, and operation of backup and restore procedures in CSO.

 Backup and restore are critical tasks that touch every data storage system used by CSO.
 Juniper relieves you of the burden of configuring backup details by automatically setting up everything needed to backup and restore CSO during the installation process.
 No configuration is needed.

 Although there is no major interaction between the user and the underlying components that make up the backup framework, it is helpful to know the functions that each of the components perform.
 Table 1 lists the major components and a brief description of each.

 All of the backup and restore operations are performed using the command line interface (CLI) of the startup-vm machine.
 The user in charge of the operations logs onto the startup-vm over ssh and performs any needed operations.
 Figure 2 shows the flow of backup and restore operations.

 For backup operations, run the cso_backupnrestore command on the startup-vm, using the proper arguments for backing up an individual database or all of the databases.
 When this happens, the backup and restore controller communicates the backup request to the individual plug-ins using the SaltStack message bus.
 The plug-ins that reside on the various central and regional vms receive the message and trigger the needed action.

 Backups are stored in the /backups/ directory on the startup-vm.
-This location can not be changed.
-The storage for this location can be local to the startup-vm or it can be located on a Storage Area Network (SAN).
+This location cannot be changed.

 For restore operations, the same cso_backupnrestore command is used with different options as described in Table 2 below.
 System stability is confirmed, and the needed restore commands are sent to the plug-ins for each database as needed.
 Once the restore is finished, CSO checks for system stability again, does any required cleanup and puts itself back into operational mode.